 Weight: 5 kg | Dimensions: 27.9 x 20.6 x 11.1 inches | Screen Size: 32 inches | Display Type: LED | Aspect Ratio: 16:9 | Color: Silver/Black

 For a 4k 144Hz gaming monitor, most gamers will require a GeForce RTX 2080 Ti graphics card that is linked through the new NVLink system of NVIDIA.
-Know that high resolutions and refresh rates will demand substantial graphics processing power.
+Know that high resolution and refresh rates will demand substantial graphics processing power.
 So, without a proper graphics card, you will not be able to get the best of the monitor.

 Is 60 Hz Enough For a 4K Gaming Monitor?